 Many methods have been used to determine the date when they first arrived, and when they settled.
 Although no single method is foolproof, all show remarkable agreement that permanent Polynesian settlement was established around 1300.

 Genealogies also include earlier ancestors.
 Many oral traditions identify the Polynesian explorer Kupe as the first arrival.
-And another ancestor, Toi, was also said to be living in Te Ika-a-Māui (the North Island) before the arrival of tribal canoes.
+In some traditions another ancestor, Toi, was also said to be living in Te Ika-a-Māui (the North Island) before the arrival of tribal canoes.

 Historians who question the accounts of the early arrival of Kupe and Toi say that these developed from European ideas or Pacific Island sources rather than through Māori oral tradition.
 These traditions establish both Kupe and Toi as real figures who lived around the time of the settlement canoes – 1300–1400 or later.